News Release

 A comprehensive list of FTC-related policy events at the FTC, CEI, and outside organizations.

-January 31, 2024 - The Information Technology & Innovation Foundation (ITIF) will host a webinar to discuss the new merger guidelines.
+March 4, 2025 – The Information Technology & Innovation Foundation (ITIF) will host an online webinar to discuss antitrust enforcement under the Trump administration.

 Past Events on the Federal Trade Commission